British Rail Class 88: Operation

 DRS has procured the Class 88 to serve as a mixed-traffic locomotive, capable of operating both passenger and freight services.
 Primarily, the type has been used by DRS to haul freight using electric locomotives without the need to hire in electric traction from other operators.
 As with the Class 68, they are also capable of operating passenger trains.

 Even prior to the type entering service, it was decided that the first duty of DRS' Class 88 fleet would be the contracted services between Daventry and Mossend on behalf of the supermarket chain Tesco.
 The service's path has been timed for an electric locomotive, and previously necessitated the use of a pair of Class 68s working in multiple.
 Other diagrams for the Class 88 have been focused on those that have previously been run under the wires with diesel traction.

 Named locomotives

 The names given to Class 88 locomotives are as follows:

+Eight of these (88002 and 88004–10) revive names previously carried by Class 76 and 77 (EM1 and EM2) electric locomotives built in the 1950s for the "Woodhead" electrification.

 Fleet details

+Models

+In conjunction with Rails of Sheffield, Dapol are producing a model of the Class 88 in OO scale.
+Four examples (88001, 88003, 88007, and 88010) are expected.